 Abuse of power has, in the past, led to many forms of exploitation within the relief and development sector.
-Concern condemns any form of abusive or exploitative behaviour of individuals and is committed to the protection of its programme participants12, particularly
+Concern prohibits any form of abusive or exploitative behaviour of individuals and is committed to the protection of its programme participants29, particularly beneficiaries, as they are the most vulnerable.
+Everyone included in this policy30 is prohibited from engaging in trafficking in children, women, and men.

-12 For Concern, a programme participant is any individual associated with Concern's programmes, including: i. beneficiaries of programmes delivered by Concern or its partners; ii. members of the communities in which Concern and its partner organisations work; iii. people employed or engaged by Concern, whether national or international, full or part time, consultants, interns, contractors or volunteers, or any person actively involved in the programmes of Concern or its partner organisations; and iv.
+29 For Concern, a programme participant is any individual associated with Concern's programmes, including: i. beneficiaries of programmes delivered by Concern or its partners; ii. members of the communities in which Concern and its partner organisations work; iii. people employed or engaged by Concern, whether national or international, full or part time, consultants, interns, contractors or volunteers, or any person actively involved in the programmes of Concern or its partner organisations; and iv.
 Concern's partner organisations, their staff and anyone working on their behalf.